fbpx

 What Does Your Credit Score Mean?

-Your credit score is a snapshot of your credit risk at a particular time and ranges from about 300-850, the higher the score, the better.
+Your credit score is a snapshot of your credit risk at a particular time and ranges from about 300-850, the higher the score the better.
 Keep in mind it varies from lender to lender and depends on which credit report is referenced.
 No score says whether you will be a ‘good’ or ‘bad’ customer.
-Each lender has his own strategy, and there is no single ‘cut-off score’ used by all lenders; there are many additional factors to consider.
-Also, as new information is added to your credit report, your score will change.
+Each lender has his own strategy and there is no single ‘cut-off score’ used by all lenders; there are many additional factors to consider.
+Also, as new information is added to your credit report your score will change.

 To get a better understanding of your score, become familiar with the following five main categories listed below with their general percentage of importance.
-Credit scores take into account all of these five categories, including all positive and negative information:
+Credit scores take into account all of these five categories, including positive and negative information:

 • Payment History: 35% – Do you pay your bills on time or are you late?
-Basically, the score takes into account your payment information as reported in your credit report.
+Basically the score takes into account your payment information as reported in your credit report.
 If you are late, it considers how late your payment was, how much was owed, how recently the late payment(s) occurred and how many there are.
 The score also takes into account adverse public records (bankruptcy, judgments, liens, collection activity, wage attachment, etc.)

 • Amounts Owed: 30% – Do you owe a lot to creditors?
 Are you overextended and nearing your credit limits?
 Your score considers the amount owed on all accounts, on different accounts such as credit cards and installment loans, and balances.